slaninas/grayboy/README.md

 ## Accuracy
-- All CPU instructions are implemented and all blargg individual cpu_instr test [ROMs](https://github.com/retrio/gb-test-roms/tree/master/cpu_instrs/individual) passes.
+- All CPU instructions are implemented and all blargg individual cpu_instr tests [ROMs](https://github.com/retrio/gb-test-roms/tree/master/cpu_instrs/individual) are passing

-- Blargg timing tests fail due to inaccuracies (timer/display is updated after each instruction is executed, not after each read/write operation).
+- Blargg timing tests fail due to inaccuracies (timer/display is updated after each instruction is executed, not after each read/write operation)

 - DMA transfer is instant